Skip to content

 This guide explains the development and packaging of Java plugins for the Connect2id server.

-The server exposes over a dozen plugin interfaces, called Service Provider Interfaces (SPI) in Java.
-The SPI is a standard Java facility for dynamic runtime loading of bytecode that implements an interface contract.
-The implemented code can be packaged in a JAR file for convenience.
+The server features over 15 plugin interfaces, called Service Provider Interfaces (SPI) in Java.
+The SPI is a standard Java facility to dynamically load bytecode that implements an interface contract.
+The plugin bytecode is typically packaged in a JAR file for convenience.

 1. Set up your project